gtvincent2000/Eitan-GO/devlog.md

     What I Learned: I learned more about the APIs and about Supabase.
 I learned the importance of having easily readable code with comments to make it easier to go back and make changes later.

     What's Next: In the coming days I will make a display for words added to the vocab notebook and overhaul the styling to make it more aesthetic and user friendly.
 I will then add a search / filter feature for saved words.

+Wednesday July 3rd 2025:
+    What I Worked On:
+        Over the last week I:
+        - Added the display for saved words in the Vocabulary Notebook, including card flipping for meanings.
+        - Updated Supabase integration to store definitions, manage RLS policies, and handle duplicate checks cleanly.
+        - Created a navbar with a dropdown-based dark mode toggle.
+        - Implemented full dark mode support across the Vocabulary Notebook page, including cards, input fields, loaders, clickable sentences, and hover states.

+    What I Struggled With: The most challenging part of the last week of development was learning and implementing global CSS variable theming with Tailwind, ensuring conditional styling worked without conflicts, and maintaining consistency across interactive components while preserving dark mode responsiveness.

+    What I Learned:
+        - How to implement global and conditional theming using CSS variables and Tailwind.
+        - How to debug and structure a consistent dark mode system in a scalable Next.js project.
+        - How to maintain consistent UI/UX while restructuring component styling.

+    What's Next: Next, I will move on to developing the Study Mode feature for Eitan-GO, enabling users to review and test themselves on saved vocabulary interactively.